eclipse-opensovd/fault-lib/docs/design/design.md

 - Relationship: One DTC may be synthesized from one or multiple faults (logical OR, AND, debounce convergence, escalation rules).
 A single fault may contribute to multiple DTCs (e.g. emission + safety categories).
 - We should keep ISO 14229-1 semantics authoritative for anything that leaves the HPC/App environment.
 - HPC faults are internal diagnostic signals; they are not themselves DTCs.
-- The Diagnostic Fault Manager (DFM) performs mapping + status bit derivation from fault lifecycles.
+- The Diagnostic Fault Manager (DFM) performs mapping + status bit derivation from fault lifecycles, operation cycle,..

 ## Architecture Overview